 These technologies, strategies and ideas need to be standardised and adapted to local conditions if they are to have the impact that is needed both to increase food production and to reduce the harm agriculture is currently inflicting on the planet.
-The Green Climate Fund, the Food and Agriculture Organization and bodies like the ASEM Eco-innovation Centre are contributing to understanding and resolving the trade-offs.
+The Green Climate Fund, the Food and Agriculture Organization and bodies like the ASEM Eco-innovation Centre are contributing the trade-offs.